cyberark/epv-api-scripts/Reports/Accounts/README.md

 ```

 ### Login Parameters
->Prior to logging in, the script will check if a psPAS session exists and is still valid.
+>Before logging in, the script will check if a psPAS session exists and is still valid.
 If no valid session is found, an attempt to log in is made *if* one of the following groups is passed.

 For pre-established **LogonTokens**:
 - LogonToken